Correcting the White and Black Point

 - Select either ColorLogic Default or ISO 13655.

 Note: Relative colorimetric does not allow changes to the black point. - Adjust the correction in LCh or Lab Color Mode.
-LCh allows adjustment of the hue or chroma independently whereas corrections in a* and b* will change hue and chroma simultaneous.
+LCh allows adjustment of the hue or chroma independently whereas corrections in a* and b* will change hue and chroma simultaneously.
 The split color patch displays the original black on the left side and the modified black on the right side.